 You'll typically work 9am to 5pm across Monday to Friday, but if you work in a branch, you may also do shifts on a Saturday depending on its opening hours.
 If you're in a management team, including as a graduate trainee, you may be expected to work extra hours and be flexible to ensure that service levels are maintained.

-Within phone or internet banking, you may be required to work shift patterns to provide the 24-hour banking that customers expect.
+Within phone or internet banking, you may be required to work shift patterns to provide the 24‑hour banking that customers expect.
+Part‑time, flexible working and career break opportunities are possible.

-- You may cover a few branches, meaning you'll need to travel between them.
-You'll also have to attend regular area and regional meetings and may be required to attend local business and charitable functions.
-The opportunity for international travel is rare in retail banking, but some multinational banks will offer the chance to move overseas.
+You may cover a few branches, meaning you'll need to travel between them, and you'll attend regular area and regional meetings and local business or charitable functions.

 Graduate management training programmes are widely available in retail banking.
-They're open to all graduates, meaning you don't need to have a finance-related degree to be considered.
+They’re open to all graduates, meaning you don't need to have a finance‑related degree to be considered.
+Retail banks usually require you to have a 2:2 or above, while some require at least a 2:1.

 Although specific subjects are not required, degrees that can be helpful in the career include: